EmnaBerriche/EmnaBerriche/README.md

 ## About Me

-🎓 ICT Engineering student at ENET'Com
+- 🎓 ICT Engineering student at ENET'Com
-🛡️ **Cybersecurity Lead** @ Google Developer Student Club 🤖 Exploring the integration of **Artificial Intelligence** and **automation**to enhance cybersecurity processes and threat detection.
+- 🛡️ **Cybersecurity Lead** @ Google Developer Student Club
+- 🤖 Exploring the integration of **Artificial Intelligence** and **automation** to enhance cybersecurity processes and threat detection
-💻 Developing expertise in Offensive Security, Incident Response.
+- 💻 Developing expertise in Offensive Security and Incident Response
-☁️ Passionate about **Cloud Security** and automating the deployment of **secure infrastructure**.
+- ☁️ Passionate about **Cloud Security** and automating the deployment of **secure infrastructure**
-🧠 Continuously advancing skills through **ethical hacking** and hands-on real-world security projects.
+- 🧠 Continuously advancing skills through **ethical hacking** and hands-on real-world security projects
-⚔️ Competitor & trainer in **CTFs**, always curious about emerging attack/defense tactics
+- ⚔️ Competitor & trainer in **CTFs**, always curious about emerging attack/defense tactics

 ## 💻 Tech Stack